kovasap/draft-concept/README.md

 For example, the :mace item allows the character to do a melee attack, and also grants the :anti-armor trait, which makes all attacks that character makes against characters with the :armored trait stronger.

+### Day/Night and Ability Charges

+This section is still just an idea.

+Abilities have charges that are only refreshed at the end of a day when a character rests for the night.
+Characters can skip resting and take actions instead if they have the charges.

 ### Trait Interactions